Programme & Theme

 Over the next 30 years, food and energy demands are expected to increase dramatically.
 We will however, depend on the same finite and vulnerable water resources for sustaining life, economic growth and our environment as we do today.

-The “water, energy and food security nexus”, underpinning the green growth approach, will be central to the agenda.
+The “water, energy and food security nexus”, underpinning the green growth approach, was central to the agenda.

-The energy and water theme will be addressed from two overall perspectives: the societal opportunities and challenges, and the cross-cutting issues.
+The energy and water theme was addressed from two overall perspectives: the societal opportunities and challenges, and the cross-cutting issues.

 Read the full 2014 Thematic Scope here.